 Pandora Premium will additionally let you download albums, songs, stations, or playlists for offline.
 This way, you won’t need to burn through your monthly data allotment or go without tunes when you lose a signal.

-Spotify vs Pandora: What’s the best streaming service?
+Spotify vs Pandora: Who’s the Winner

 I didn’t expect to be this impressed by Pandora, but it really upped the ante since the old days, and I now consider Pandora a legitimate competitor to Spotify.
 Ultimately, Spotify wins this contest of Spotify vs Pandora for a few reasons, but it was very close.
 For the same pricing, Spotify affords you better audio quality, social features, underground music, and music discovery options like Discover Weekly.